CS-196-Applied-GenAI/project-repository-ksuh5/frontprompt.md

 Testing:
 - Add Vitest now (lightweight): configure `npm run test`.
-- Add at least one unit test (pure) that doesn’t depend on Dexie, e.g. a helper that formats counts or returns a boolean.
+- Add at least one unit test (pure) that doesn't depend on Dexie, e.g. a helper that formats counts or returns a boolean.
 Keep it trivial—this step is about wiring Dexie, not full logic.

 Wiring:
 - Ensure the seed button is visible in the running app and actually seeds data.